Sweden: Recommended vaccinations

 Footnotes:

 1. Vaccination is recommended for all people aged 75 and over.
 Vaccination is recommended for people aged 60 and over with certain diseases, diagnoses or conditions.
-More information available at: https://www.folkhalsomyndigheten.se/smittskydd-beredskap/vaccinationer/rekommendationer-for-vaccination/
+More information https://www.folkhalsomyndigheten.se/vara-amnesomraden/vaccinationer/vaccinationer-a-o/vaccination-mot-rs-virus/

-3. BCG vaccination is recommended for children up to 6 years of age who are at increased risk of being infected with TB according to the following criteria: (1) family origin from a country with increased or high TB incidence, (2) current TB in a close relative or household contact (3) for planned longer (more than three months) stay in a country or area with high TB prevalence, if the child comes into close contact with the local population.
-For more information, please visit: https://www.folkhalsomyndigheten.se/smittskydd-beredskap/vaccinationer/vacciner-a-o/tuberkulos-tb/ and https://www.folkhalsomyndigheten.se/publikationer-och-material/publikationsarkiv/r/rekommendationer-for-preventiva-insatser-mot-tuberkulos-halsokontroll-smittsparning-och-vaccination/
+3. As of May 2025, vaccination against tuberculosis is included in the Swedish national vaccination program for certain children, and thus funded by the state.
+BCG vaccination should be given at 6 weeks of age, or thereafter (up to 6 years of age) to children who are at increased risk of being infected with TB, because of having a household contact with origin from a country with increased or high TB incidence.
+For more information: https://www.folkhalsomyndigheten.se/vara-amnesomraden/vaccinationer/nationella-vaccinationsprogram/vaccinationsprogram-for-riskgrupper/vaccinationsprogram-for-riskgrupper-mot-tuberkulos/ BCG-vaccination is recommended (and usually financed by the region) for children up to 18 years of age with current TB in a close relative or household contact and those planning a longer stay (more than three months) in a country or area with high TB prevalence, if the child comes into close contact with the local population.
+For more information: https://www.folkhalsomyndigheten.se/publikationer-och-material/publikationsarkiv/r/rekommendationer-for-preventiva-insatser-mot-tuberkulos-halsokontroll-smittsparning-och-vaccination/ .

 4. 3rd dose only indicated when a pentavalent rotavirus vaccine is used.

-17. Catch up campaign.
-Children 13-17 years are offered catch-up vaccinations free of charge through school health care.
+15. Children 13-17 years are offered catch-up vaccinations (two doses) free of charge through school health care.

 More information available at: